 Notable Campaigns and Achievements

-Wek became a major face for major brands like Calvin Klein and was a prominent model for Elle and Harper's Bazaar.
-Her most iconic moment came with her new Diesel campaign, which celebrated her unique aesthetic and challenged traditional fashion imagery.
+Wek became a pivotal face for major brands like Calvin Klein and was a prominent model for Elle and Harper's Bazaar.
+Her most iconic moment came with her groundbreaking Diesel campaign, which celebrated her unique aesthetic and challenged traditional fashion imagery.

 Humanitarian Work and Advocacy